Johniereed/thrivecart-coupon/README.md

 ## Automatically Applying ThriveCart Coupon To a Checkout

-So, we have created our very first coupon now the question comes how to setup those ThriveCart coupons to get automatically applied while a customer is checking out.
+So, we have created our very first coupon, now the question comes, how to set up those ThriveCart coupons to get automatically applied while a customer is checking out.

 Let's dive into how you can set this up: